The Old Gods Tarot

 The Minor Arcana

-The Knives / Blades suit (Air) shows skies and mountains, Batons / Staves have fiery, hot colours, and Coins may well be called Stones or Denari – Stones somehow doesn’t do it, but Coins doesn’t either.
-So I’m still thinking about it.
-The convention in tarot now is that Knives (Swords) are connected with air, the mind and intellect; determination, the ability to visualise abstract concepts, while Staves (Batons) have been linked with fire, and thus creativity, passion, intuition, inner vision.
-The Stones Suit is connected with the earth element, grounded, practical, down-to-earth, elemental.
+The Knives / Swords suit are shades of greys and show skies and mountains, Batons / Staves have fiery, hot colours, and Coins are Discs.
+I’ve used sacred geometry to identify the numbered Discs, but the other pips have a large half-tone number in the background.
+The convention in tarot is usually that Knives (Swords) are connected with air, the mind and intellect; determination, the ability to visualise abstract concepts, while Staves (Batons) have been linked with fire, and thus creativity, passion, intuition, inner vision.
+The Discs (Denari, Coins) are connected with the earth element, so are grounded, practical, down-to-earth, elemental.
 The Cups suit has come to symbolise all the emotions of the psyche, empathy, and self-awareness.